Caast/caast-documentation/library/data.md

 # Data

-In every emmited events the following data is made available for you to interact with your environment.
+In every emitted events the following data is made available for you to interact with your environment.
 Exposed data is about the current live informations, your platform configuration and the current user informations.
 All the configuration data is customizable in your dashboard in the configuration section of your project.

 The following object, is the default returned data, you will find some additional data that are merged on specific events detailed in this page.